arkane-systems/arkane-libraries/docs/annotations/programminglanguages.rst

     public enum ProgrammingLanguages

-An enumeration of programming languages, primarily intended for use with the :doc:`SourceLanguageAttribute`.
+An enumeration of programming languages, primarily intended for use with the :doc:`sourcelanguageattribute`.

 The enumeration contains the following elements: